mnms/docs/docs/try-with-zeppelin.md

 # 1. Setting for Zeppelin

-You can try LightningDB in Zeppelin notebook.
+You can try LightningDB in the Zeppelin notebook.

-Firstly, deploy and start the cluster of LightningDB using [Installation](install-fbctl.md) before launching Zeppelin daemon.
+Firstly, deploy and start the cluster of LightningDB using [Installation](install-fbctl.md) before launching the Zeppelin daemon.

-Secondly, in order to run LightningDB on the Spark, the jars in the LightningDB should be passed to the Spark.
+Secondly, to run LightningDB on the Spark, the jars in the LightningDB should be passed to the Spark.
 When EC2 Instance is initialized, the environment variable (`$SPARK_SUBMIT_OPTIONS`) is configured for this reason.
 Thus just need to check the setting in `zeppelin-env.sh`.